- On Duty Programs

-National Testing Centers (NTCs) are located at both the Schofield Barracks Army Education Center and the Fort Shafter/Tripler Education Complex and provide Soldiers, and other eligible personnel, with the opportunity to take the College-Level Examination Program (CLEP) general examinations, the CLEP Subject Standardized Examinations, and the DANTES Subject Standardized Examinations (DSSTs)and national certification examinations in an environmentally friendly test setting.
+A National Testing Center (NTC) is located at the Schofield Barracks Army Education Center, 9 a.m.-4:30 p.m., Thursdays, and provides Soldiers and other eligible personnel with the opportunity to take College-Level Examination Program (CLEP) general examinations, CLEP Subject Standardized Examinations, DANTES Subject Standardized Examinations (DSSTs) and national certification examinations in an environmentally friendly test setting.

 Army Personnel Testing

 Army Personnel Test centers are located at both the Schofield Barracks Army Education Center and the Fort Shafter/Tripler Education Complex to administer a wide variety of official military tests.